 Contrary to popular opinion, franchising opportunities extend far beyond food and retail.
 In recent years, franchises have become popular for the services and manufacturing sectors.
 The U.S. Census shows that in 2012, franchises alone accounted for $1.28 billion of sales.
 A franchise can be broken down into the following two specific categories:

 Product or trademark franchising

 This is a business in which the franchisee is required to sell goods produced or under the control and management of the franchisor.
 The franchisee has limited flexibility.
 The franchisor controls the operations significantly, but in return, the franchisee can look forward to a greater extent of assistance from the franchisor.

-Payment options for franchisees in this kind of relationship usually entails them to purchase the trademarked goods from the franchisor or a payment of an initial franchise fee.
+Payment options for franchisees and small business owners in this kind of relationship usually entails them to purchase the trademarked goods from the franchisor or a payment of an initial franchise fee.
 The franchisee pays the franchisor for the right to distribute their goods.

 Automobile dealerships are a perfect example of product or trademark franchising.

 Business format franchising is the most popular form of franchising, as most food service industry franchises follow this format.
 Pinkberry, Holiday Inn, Dunkin Donuts, Century 21 and other popular brand names are examples of business format franchising.

 This format is differentiated from product franchising in the sense that the franchisor licenses to the franchisee the use of an existing business system used by the franchisor and associated with the franchisor’s trademark.
 This relationship is determined by a franchise disclosure document.